 I grew to not give a flying fuck about what others thought of me, because that was their business and in the process I let go and grew!

 Guess what makes someone truly beautiful?
-True beauty is confidence and a kind heart.
+True beauty is confidence, gratitude and a kind heart.
 It’s going about life with no ulterior motives, letting go of perceived views, living in the moment, expressing gratitude…when you get a handle on all of those things then you will shine so bright that true beauty will exude from every pore.

 Like Glenda the good witch said to Dorothy, “you’ve always had the power my dear”.
 Yes ladies you always had it but somewhere in the journey of life we stumble, sometimes we fall, sometimes we get completely and utterly lost but we can find our way back.
 You have to just start…baby steps ladies…baby steps.